nicholaswilde/recipes/docs/cookies/twix.md

 Remove from the heat and place in the fridge to chill completely.

+## Cookie Instructions

 ### Step 4

-COOKIE: Combine the all-purpose flour and powdered sugar in a large bowl.
+Combine the all-purpose flour and powdered sugar in a large bowl.

 ### Step 5